 CMS has collected a series of tools and resources for E/M coding on their website.
 These resources include the 1995 and 1997 Documentation Guidelines as well as a detailed guide to E/M services.

-Procedure codes are found in one of two books.
-The Current Procedural Terminology (CPT) codebook is developed and published annually by the American Medical Association (AMA).
-The CPT codebook includes procedure codes for physician services.
-The Healthcare Common Procedure Coding System (HCPCS) Level II codebook contains codes describing supplies, services and procedures.
+Sleep procedure codes are found in two codebooks: 1) The Current Procedural Terminology (CPT) codebook is developed and published annually by the American Medical Association (AMA).
+The CPT codebook includes procedure codes for sleep services within the code range 95782-95783, 95800-95811.
+2) The Healthcare Common Procedure Coding System (HCPCS) Level II codebook contains codes describing supplies, services and procedures.
 For example, codes for DME supplies are included in the HCPCS Level II codebook.
-Additionally, there are codes for home sleep testing procedures in the HCPCS Level II codebook.
+Additionally, codes G0398, G0399 and G0400 for out of center sleep testing procedures are found in the HCPCS Level II codebook.

 Out of center sleep testing devices can measure/estimate sleep time in a number of different ways.
 In some devices, sleep is measured using one or more EEG leads, similar to polysomnography.
 For example, devices coded as G0398 include sleep staging.
 Other devices use sleep surrogates such as actigraphy to approximate sleep time.
 For more information on the capabilities of OCST devices, refer to the 2011 JCSM article Obstructive Sleep Apnea Devices for Out-Of-Center (OOC) testing: Technology Evaluation.